Quantum phases and spectrum of collective modes in a spin-1 BEC with spin-orbital-angular-momentum coupling: Ground state quantum phases of SOAM coupled spinor BEC

 Various numerical techniques have been employed in the literature to study spinor BECs in quasi-one-dimensional, quasi-two-dimensional, and three-dimensional settings~\cite{roy-2020,kaur2021fortress,ravisankar2021spin, banger2021semi,banger2022fortress}.
 In practice, we choose the finite-difference method and choose different initial guess solutions as an input to Eqs.~(\ref{inter_gp2d-1})-(\ref{inter_gp2d-2}) to arrive at ground-state solutions.
 As an example, we take initial states $\Psi\sim e^{-r^2/2} \times (e^{i(m+1)\phi},~- \sqrt{2}e^{im\phi},~e^{i(m-1)\phi} )^T/2$, with different values of $m$.
 Besides these initial states, we consider a random initial guess where $\psi_j(r)$ are complex Gaussian random numbers.

-At the outset, motivated by the experimental realization of the SOAM-coupled BECs~\cite{chen2018spin,chen2018rotating} using spin-1 $^{87}$Rb atoms, we validate our numerical simulations to study and emulate the observed ground-state quantum phases of the ferromagnetic system in the absence of detuning $\delta=0$.
+At the outset, motivated by the experimental realization of the SOAM-coupled BECs~\cite{chen2018spin,chen2018rotating} using spin-1 $^{87}$Rb atoms, we validate our numerical simulations to study and emulate the observed ground-state quantum phases of the ferromagnetic system in the absence of detuning $\delta=0$ first and later with $\delta\ne0$.
+It is to be noted that in the experiments ~\cite{chen2018rotating}, both zero and non-zero values of detuning have been considered.
 Similar to the experiment, we consider the $^{87}$Rb atoms confined in an anisotropic harmonic trap with $\omega_0 = 2\pi \times 140$ Hz and $r_0=15$ $\mu$m~\cite{chen2018rotating}.
-However, we take $\omega_z = 2\pi \times 2400$ Hz enabling us to perform quasi-2D simulations.
+However, we take $\ omega_z = 2\pi \times 2400$ Hz, enabling us to perform quasi-2D simulations.
 Here $a_0=101.8a_B$ and $a_2=101.4a_B$ with $a_B$ as the Bohr radius~\cite{PhysRevLett.88.093201}.
 The ground-state densities and phase distributions, obtained numerically by solving the coupled GPEs (\ref{inter_gp2d-1})-(\ref{inter_gp2d-2}) with imaginary-time propagation, for given $\Omega_0$ and $N$, are in qualitative agreement with the experimental results.
 The ground-state densities calculated for a pair of $\Omega_0$ values with $N = 5000$ are shown in Figs.~\ref{phase}(a)-(b).

 For $\Omega_0 = 0.25$, the solutions with $(+2,+1,0)$ and $(0,-1,-2)$ phase-winding numbers are two degenerate ground states, and with $\Omega_0 = 1$, $(+1,0,-1)$ state is obtained as the ground state solution.
 As we vary $\Omega_0$ from 0 to 20, at small $\Omega_0$, due to the co-action of spin-dependent interaction term and SOAM coupling, (+2,+1,0)-type solution appears as the ground state.
 After a critical value of coupling strength (say $\Omega_0^c$), $\Omega {\cal S}$ primarily dictates the nature of the solution to result in $(+1,0,-1)$-type phase.
 The condition $\langle{\cal S}\rangle\approx-1$ is satisfied in this latter phase for sufficiently large $\Omega_0$ as shown in Fig.~\ref{sz_phase}(a), which indicates that no further phase can be expected with higher $\Omega_0$.
 We term these two phases I and II.
 In contrast to $^{87}$Rb, $(+1,0,-1)$-type is the single ground state phase for $^{23}$Na with $c_1>0$.
 In this case too, $\langle{\cal S}\rangle\approx-1$ at large $\Omega_0$ as shown in Fig.~\ref{sz_phase}(a).